 Compiling your code, moving the files around, and loading the schemas into databases can be tedious each time you try to get your code into the mainline.
 Whether you work with UNIX, Java, or .Net, there are features to generate artifacts and you can build and launch your system using a single command.
 It is a necessary pre-condition for Continuous Integration.

 In the rise of Test-Driven Development (TDD) practice, techniques like self-testing code have gained popularity and rightly so.
 This practice involves writing comprehensive automated tests along with the functional software.
 In the end, you will be able to test your code with fewer commands and it will cast light on the bugs if there are any.

 Since the production environments could be slightly (sometimes even drastically) different from the developing environments, shipping the code from one to another can break its functionality.
 In Agile development, you’ll have to repeat the process at least once a day.
 To avoid ‘It’s your code’ / ‘No, it’s your machine’ disputes between Dev and Ops, automate your deployments.
 It saves time, reduces errors, and improves consistency.

 Fix the broken builds instantly

 If you have a habit of prioritizing tasks, nothing and absolutely nothing should be written above ‘fixing the broken code on the mainline’.
-The entire concept of CI is about knowing that you're always developing on a known durable base.
+The entire concept of Continuous Integration is about knowing that you're always developing on a known durable base.